zemingd/PT4Code/README.md

 ## Introduction
-- We totally collect 1) 18 data augmentation methods from code data, and 2) 7 data augmentation methods from NLP, and build this project on the top of [ALERT project](https://github.com/soarsmu/attack-pretrain-models-of-code), [Project_CodeNet](https://github.com/IBM/Project_CodeNet), and [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric).
+- We totally collect 1) 18 data augmentation methods from code data, and 2) 7 data augmentation methods from NLP, and build this project on the top of [ALERT project](https://github.com/soarsmu/attack-pretrain-models-of-code) and [Project_CodeNet](https://github.com/IBM/Project_CodeNet).
 Please refer to these projects for more details.

 - We modify all 7 data augmentation methodes from NLP to adapt to source code.
 ```